ansemjo/homepage/content/docs/tips/traefik.md

 # traefik

-For a long time I juggled with all sorts of virtualized homelab networks, when in the end all that I wanted was to selfhost a few services in my network with proper TLS.
+For a long time I juggled with all sorts of virtualized homelab networks, when in the end all that I wanted was to host a few services in my network with proper TLS.
 In the beginning there was FreeIPA with its `certmonger`.
 Then I switched to a simple OpenSSL CA with long-lived certificates.
 Later `mkcert` made this a lot easier.
 The last experiment used StepCA to host an ACME CA internally ....
 Sure, I learned a lot but *whyyy?*

 `traefik` may be a cloud-native technology, which "automatically discovers your infrastructure" when used with Kubernetes / Docker / etc. However, for my purposes it is simply a very handy reverse-proxy with very powerful builtin ACME providers.